hkakehashi/tfdemo-live/README.md

 - Workflow dispatch

-  - Run `terraform plan` when the workflow is manually triggered on a non-main branch
+  - Run `terraform plan` when the workflow is manually triggered with "plan" as input
-  - Run `terraform apply` when the workflow is manually triggered on the main branch
+  - Run `terraform apply` when the workflow is manually triggered with "apply" as input

 ### Working directory

 The set of Terraform commands are executed in one or a combination of the following directories, depending on where the changes were made:

-- `cert/`
+- `global/cert/`
-- `service/prod/`
+- `prod/service`
-- `service/stage/`
+- `stage/service`

 ## Environment variables